akhil850/MSSQL-Server-Data-Sync/README.md

 >Hereby sharing a working method to perform table syncing between two MS SQL database server irrespective on the editions used.

+>Greater Advantage : We can automate this job via a batch script keeping two databases in SYNC.

 # Requirements